 During the fourth quarter of each year, the IRS has a large amount of work to do in preparation for the coming tax season primarily in the area of systems preparation including training, programming, and testing.
 Each year due to tax law changes, the systems must be updated and that includes 50 IRS systems.
 The IRS handles over 150 million tax returns on an annual basis.
 While the government was shutdown, approximately 90% of IRS operations were shutdown and they received 400,000 pieces of correspondence that needed to be attended to once the shutdown was over and the IRS was operating again.
 The October 15th tax filing deadline came about right in the middle of the shutdown.

 The IRS is delaying the start of the tax season because they want to ensure their systems provide tax preparers and filers a proficient filing and refunding process.
-You can read the official announcement regarding the delay published on the IRS website at:

 How will the delay impact taxpayers?

 The start date for the 2014 tax season is expected to be delayed for one or two weeks.
 This means the IRS will not accept or begin processing e-filed returns prior to the start date.
 The IRS will also not begin processing any paper returns received until the start date.
 Originally the start date was scheduled for January 21, 2014, for 2013 income tax returns.
 The projected start dates are now either January 28th or February 4th and the final notification for the IRS decision on the new start date will be communicated sometime in December of 2013.
 All things considered, it may be surprising that the IRS projects just a one or two week delay in the next tax season.

 Here are some of the possible effects of the delay:

 - Updated IRS tax forms availability may be delayed.

 - Tax software developers relying on updated tax forms may be late in providing tax software packages.

 - Individuals, tax preparers, and tax advisors will be getting a late start as they await updated tax forms and software packages.